 Paris Gare du Nord: SNCF TGV service standing in the shadows at Paris Nord in January 1994.

 Fouldubs Junction: A container train unloading at WHM Grangemouth on 15 January 2005.
 At the head of the train are DRS class 37 locomotives 37218 (nearest) and 37602.
 View is south west below the M9 Motorway overbridge.

-Haymarket: A train for Bathgate standing at Haymarket platform 0, complete with its recently completed new canopy, on 15 January 2007.
+Haymarket: A train for Bathgate standing at Haymarket's new platform 0, now with its recently completed canopy, on 15 January 2007.

 Haymarket: All change please...
 View east at Haymarket on 15 January 2007 as passengers change from a terminating service at platform 0 to a Waverley bound train recently arrived at 1.

 Lochore: Old bridge on the B920, Main Street, Lochore, over the trackbed of the Thornton-Westfield-Kelty branch.
 Only the western parapet of the bridge remains, the other side having been landscaped.
 It would appear that reclaimed stone has been used to infill the span at some stage.

 Lochore: Looking west from the bridge on Main Street, Lochore on 15 January along the trackbed of the Thornton-Westfield-Kelty branch.
 The view is towards the site of Mary Colliery, the concrete headgear of which is preserved within what is now Lochore Meadows Country Park.

 Leicester North: The GCR Leicester North station slowly thawing out on a quiet January Friday.
 Notice the brick cutout for the now demolished signal box on the right and the bricked-up entrance to the former Belgrave and Birstall station on the distant overbridge see image [].